 Candice Garwood came to Adelphi from Kingston, Jamaica, and has discovered the richness of immigrant stories through her studies at Adelphi.
 A student in the Levermore Global Scholars program and Adelphi’s 2024–2025 Newman Civic Fellow, Garwood found inspiration within the African, Black and Caribbean Studies program.

-Students of African, Black and Caribbean Studies participate in internships and experiential learning opportunities in numerous fields, including:
+Students of Adelphi’s African, Black and Caribbean Studies program participate in internships and experiential learning opportunities in numerous fields:

 To apply for this program, submit the appropriate application requirements:

-All undergraduate students have the opportunity to apply for the following programs to expand their educational landscape:
+All BA in African, Black, and Caribbean Studies undergraduates have the opportunity to apply for the following programs to enhance their educational experience: